 The Lijadu Sisters

-The Lijadu Sisters were a groundbreaking Nigerian vocal duo consisting of identical twins Taiwo and Kehinde Lijadu.
-Hailing from Ibadan, they achieved international acclaim in the 1970s by fusing traditional Yoruba music with funk, rock, and reggae, creating a powerful and unique Afrobeat-adjacent sound.
+The Lijadu Sisters were a Nigerian vocal duo consisting of identical twins Taiwo and Kehinde Lijadu.
+Hailing from Ibadan, they achieved international acclaim in the 1970s for their powerful blend of Afrobeat, funk, and soul, becoming key figures in the golden era of Nigerian music.

 Early career